Overview of the Prevention Agenda Dashboard

 *The New York State Gazetteer was prepared by the New York State Department of Health (see: health.data.ny.gov/Health/New-York-State-Gazetteer/cpcx-4uew)

-Based on further assessment of the stability of the estimates and the impact of data suppression, the following six indicators were selected for incorporating into the current PA tracking dashboard.
+Based on further assessment of the stability of the estimates and the impact of data suppression, the following eight indicators were selected for incorporating into the current PA tracking dashboard.

 • ZIP Code level: